From court to exclusive interview and more

 However, many of the criticisms were acknowledged and changes were made and one advert was pulled completely.
 This was down to various feedback, including Helen’s.

 Helen wrote to a number of supermarkets about their sites forcing online shopping to have paid-for carrier bags, with their orders, , which is illegal.
-The Consumer Protection Regulations 2014 prohibit any additional payments which appear as a default option.
+The Consumer Protection from Unfair Trading Regulations 2008 prohibit any additional payments which appear as a default option.

 She posted Dave’s response regarding rectifying the system error: